kishorep26/doc-verify-validate-img-tools-extension/README.md

 - **Convert**: Convert between JPEG, PNG, and WebP formats
 - **Client-side Processing**: All image processing happens in your browser

-## Installation

-1. Download or clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" (toggle in top-right corner)
-4. Click "Load unpacked"
-5. Select the extension folder
-6. The extension will appear in your extensions list

 ## Usage

 ### Aadhar Verification